Introduction

 Step 2: Determine Your Objective

-Once you have read the email, determine your objective for replying.
-Are you providing information, answering a question, or addressing a concern?
-Knowing your objective will help you craft a clear and concise response.
+Once you understand the email, figure out what you need to do when you reply.
+Are you sharing information, answering questions, or dealing with a problem?
+Knowing your goal will help you write a clear and short response.

 Step 3: Start with a Greeting